 But no one came.

 I wanted to run find my phone and take a picture, but I was afraid the rainbow would be gone by the time I got back.
 So I stood there and marveled and wondered what it meant.
-The thought came that it was sent just for me since no one else saw it, and goose bumps ran up and down my arms in response.
+The thought came that it was sent just for me since no one else saw it, and goose bumps ran up and down my arms.

 As I worked to take it in, I reviewed the facts: I had prayed.
 The rain slowed.
 The sun came out.
 The rainbow appeared.
 It had really happened–and was still happening–right in front of me.
 Pinch.
 I sensed that I was getting a clue, but it wasn’t a clear one.
 Yet.